devon-smith/HandSensor_Tetris/README.md

 ## Features

-- Accelerometer-Controlled Game: Move the Tetris blocks to the left or right by moving your hand wearing the glove.
+- Accelerometer-Controlled Game: Move the Tetris blocks to the left or right by accelerating your hand wearing the glove.
 - Raspberry Pi Integration: Game logic and graphics were run on a Raspberry Pi that takes input data from the accelerometer.
 - Theme Song: Plays the classic Tetris theme song during the opening sequence using wav file.